CodeQueenie/Play2Learn-with-New-Games-and-Implementation-of-Libraries/README.md

 npm run lint
 ```

-Again, thank you for your interest in the Play2Learn math and anagram games project.
+Again, thank you for your interest in the Play2Learn games project.
 Enjoy your coding and gameplay experience!